ichbinjon/hackathon/docs/tutorial/3-gathering-collectables.md

 # Gathering Collectables

 ## The Plan
-You need to gather collectable items so that you can spawn new players to increase the size of your army, with more players you can occupy more of the map and react to new collectable items before your opponents thus increasing the size of your army, etc. etc.
+You need to gather collectable items in order to spawn new players to increase the size of your army; with more players you can occupy more of the map and reach new collectable items before your opponents, thus increasing the size of your army and (hopefully) eventually eliminating all opponents.

 ## Code Updates
 ### One Collectable Per Player
-It makes sense to ensure that each player/collectable is only assigned once so add a `Map` to manage these assignments, again make it a local variable and pass it to the relevant methods:
+It makes sense to ensure that each collectable is only assigned to one player, so add a `Map` to manage these assignments, again making it a local variable and passing it to the relevant methods:

 ```
 Map<Player, Position> assignedPlayerDestinations = new HashMap<>();
 ```

 ### Collectables are Higher Priority
-Given the importance of growing your army let's assign players to gather collectables before assigning the remaining players to exploration duties.
+Given the importance of growing your army, let's assign players to gather collectables before assigning the remaining players to exploration duties.
 Add the following method:

 ```
 private List<Move> doCollect(final GameState gameState, final Map<Player, Position> assignedPlayerDestinations, final List<Position> nextPositions) {
     List<Move> collectMoves = new ArrayList<>();